loum/flowz/docs/docs/installation-modes/sequentialexecutor/instance-runtime.md

 The new sample DAG is rendered under the Apache Airflow dashboard's graph view as follows:
 ![Apache Airflow dashboard graph view](../../assets/images/airflow_instance.png)

-Dagster pre-defines a set of [Apache Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html){target="blank"} items for a customised view.
+Flowz pre-defines a set of [Apache Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html){target="blank"} items for a customised view.
 These are defined in the `resources/files/environment/local` file and can be edited to suit your preferences:

 ``` sh title="Apache Airflow customised configuration settings."
 --8<-- "resources/files/environment/local"